vigoux/complementree.nvim/README.md

 function as input:

-- `combine`: just concatenates the results of multiple matches functions
+- `combine`: just concatenates the results of multiple matches functions, returns a _matches_ function
 - `non_empty_preffix`: checks that the preffix is non-empty before triggering completion
-- `strictly_different`: triggers the completion only if at least one of the candidates is different from the preffix.
+- `optional`: takes two _matches_ functions, and triggers the second one only if the first one returns at least one result
 - `wrap`: triggers the completion using this matches function.
 You can see usages in the [sources file](./lua/complementree/sources.lua).